Lucky bamboo (Dracaena sanderiana) is a popular houseplant that is easy to care for.

 How Do You Know If a Lucky Bamboo Needs Water?

-If you’re not sure how often to water your plants, a few tell-tale signs will indicate when they need a drink.
+If you’re unsure how often to water your plants, a few tell-tale signs will indicate when they need a drink.

 This indicates that the plant is stressed and not getting enough moisture.